14. Gases

 The composition of the Earth’s atmosphere is approximately 78% nitrogen, 21% oxygen, and 1% argon.
 There are also trace amounts of some other gases in our atmosphere: carbon dioxide, water vapor, and others.

 Because gas molecules are not in contact with each other (except during very brief collisions), gases can be compressed.
-The atmosphere will be denser at sea level than at higher elevations and altitudes due to the gravitational force of the molecules above pushing down on the molecules below.
+The atmosphere will be denser at sea level than at higher elevations and altitudes due to the weight of the molecules above pushing down on the molecules below.
 This is analogous to a human pyramid: in a human pyramid, the people at the bottom are compressed from the forces from all the people above (see Figure 14.1).
 In our atmosphere the molecules at the bottom are compressed from all the molecules above.

 A photograph of about 50 people arranged in a human pyramid.
 There are many people at the base, and about 9 rows of people altogether.